| Emergency

 putting together a kit yourself is advisable, as the prepackaged kits

 will probably not contain enough supplies.
+If

 an animal is on long term medication, always keep a backup supply on